johnnytorres/recsys_twconv_s2s/README.md

-Code for implementation of the model in our paper: https://doi.org/10.1016/j.eswa.2020.113270
+Code for implementation of the model in our paper "Seq2Seq models for recommending short text conversations": https://doi.org/10.1016/j.eswa.2020.113270

 To run the experiments, we recommend to create the python virtual environment and install prerequisites including Tensorflow.